-Q. What is the salary for a Medical Assistant role?
+What is the salary for a medical assistant role?

-A. Penn Foster College has been nationally accredited for over 40 years, and has met the high standards of integrity and performance set by the Distance Education Accrediting Commission (DEAC) in Washington, D.C.
-Penn Foster College has been thoroughly reviewed and has earned several important accreditations and licensing.
+Penn Foster College has been nationally accredited for over 40 years, and has met the high standards of integrity and performance set by the Distance Education Accrediting Commission (DEAC) in Washington, D.C..
 We also participate in the National Council for State Authorization Reciprocity Agreements.

-Q. What Medical Assistant skills will I learn in this degree program?
+What medical assistant skills will I learn in this degree program?

-A. Skills covered in the Medical Assistant Associate Degree Program include fundamentals like psychology, pharmacology, medical coding, reiumbursement methodologies, law, ethics, and confedentiality, medical terminology, medical surgical procedures, clinical procedure theory, and other Allied Health basics.
+Skills covered in the Medical Assistant Associate Degree Program include fundamentals like psychology, pharmacology, medical coding, reimbursement methodologies, law, ethics, and confidentiality, medical terminology, medical surgical procedures, clinical procedure theory, and other allied health basics.
 College level courses also build a well-rounded skill set in areas such as computer and information literacy, written and interpersonal skills, humanities, liberal arts, math, and sciences.

-Q. What certification will I receive from the Medical Assistant program?
+What certification will I receive from the medical assistant program?

 Upon successful completion of the Medical Assistant Associate Degree Program, graduates will earn a degree in the field.
 Certification is offered through independent third parties and cannot be awarded by a school.
 However, the Penn Foster Medical Assistant Degree prepares you to sit for industry exams and includes prep materials for the National Healthcareer Association’s (NHA) Certified Clinical Medical Assistant Certification, as well as a voucher to cover the cost of the exam.

 Where can I work as a medical assistant?